On finitely stable domains: Examples

-\begin{lemma} Let $R$ be an integral domain that is a directed union of a set $\mathbf S$ of accp subrings.
-Assume that for each $A\in\mathbf S$ there exists a retraction $\varphi_A: R\to A$ mapping nonunits of $R$ to nonunits of $A$.
-Then $R$ satisfies accp. \end{lemma}
+\begin{proposition} Let $R$ be an integral domain that is a directed union of a set $\mathbf S$ of integrally closed Noetherian subrings.
+Assume that for every $A\in\mathbf S$ there exists a retraction $\varphi_A: R\to A$ mapping nonunits of $R$ to nonunits of $A$.
+Then $R$ is c.i.c. and it satisfies accp. \end{proposition}

 \begin{proof} Assume that $R$ does not satisfy accp.
 Hence there exists a strictly increasing infinite sequence of nonzero principal ideals in $R$:

 We have $r_1\in A$ for some domain $A\in\mathbf S$.
 Let $\varphi=\varphi_A$.
 Since $r_1\ne0$, there is an increasing sequence of nonzero principal ideals in the ring $A$: